ALC244/hipay-qa-test/README.md

 }
 ```

-The dataset uses realistic data to ensure stable form submission but add an id to easily track test execution and analysis on failure.
+The dataset uses realistic data to ensure stable form submission.
+A unique identifier is added for some fields to help track test executions if needed.

 ### Test structure